 AFD or ΔI = Itop – Ibottom

-where Itop and Ibottom are expressed as a fraction of rated thermal power.
-As an example, assume the core is operating at 100% power.
+where Itop and Ibottom are expressed as a fraction of rated thermal power, as an example, assume the core is operating at 100% power.
 When the Itop = 49% and Ibottom = 51% the resulting ΔI = -2%.
 When the delta flux target is -5%.
 The core would then be able to operate with a delta flux of -10% to 0%.
 The + 5% and -5% flux difference around the target allows for a small amount of movement of the control rods.

 During power operation, the AFD is maintained within the specified limits.
 Compliance with the AFD limits prevents a highly top- or bottom skewed axial power distribution.
 By limiting the amount of power distribution skewing, core peaking factors are consistent with the assumptions used in the safety analyses.
-Limiting power distribution skewing over time also minimizes the xenon distribution skewing, which is a significant factor in axial power distribution control.
+Limiting power distribution skewing over time also minimizes the xenon distribution skewing, a significant factor in axial power distribution control.

 Axial offset is defined as: